Continuous SUN (Stable, Unique, and Novel) Metric for Generative Modeling of Inorganic Crystals: Crystal Distance Functions

 \subsection{Invariance of Uniqueness Against Permutation of Generated Samples}

-In the final paragraph of Section~\ref{sec:theory}, we argued that $d_\mathrm{smat}$-based uniqueness is not invariant to the generation order because $d_\mathrm{smat}$ violates the triangle inequality.
-Here, we provide a proof that discrete uniqueness based on a true mathematical pseudometric always satisfies the invariance.
-Note that continuous uniqueness is always independent of the generation order because it is simply the average distance between generated samples. \begin{theorem}[Discrete Uniqueness with Mathematical Pseudometric Is Permutation Invariant] Assume $d_\mathrm{discrete}$ is a true mathematical pseudometric, i.e., satisfying the following properties for any $x$, $x'$, and $x''$:
+As discussed in Section~\ref*{sec:sec:distance_theory} (main text), $\overline{\mathrm{U}}_\mathrm{smat}$ lacks invariance to the generation order due to the violation of the triangle inequality by $d_\mathrm{smat}$.
+Here, we provide a formal proof demonstrating that $\overline{\mathrm{U}}$ derived from a true discrete pseudometric is inherently invariant.
+Note that $\overline{\mathrm{U}}$ using a continuous distance is always independent of the generation order because it is simply the average distance between generated samples. \begin{theorem}[Permutation Invariance of $\overline{\mathrm{U}}$ with Discrete Pseudometric] Let $d_\mathrm{discrete}$ be a discrete pseudometric taking values in $\{0, 1\}$.
+Suppose it satisfies the axioms of a pseudometric for any $x, x', x''$: